Skip to content

 Built-in Plugins

-Stingerloom ships with one built-in plugin:
+Stingerloom ships with two built-in plugins:

 PluginImportDescription

-Buffer (UoW)bufferPlugin()Unit of Work — tracks entity changes in memory and flushes them as a single atomic transaction.
+Buffer (UoW)bufferPlugin()Unit of Work -- tracks entity changes in memory and flushes them as a single atomic transaction.
 Identity Map, dirty checking, cascade, pessimistic locking, and more.

-See the dedicated guide: WriteBuffer (Unit of Work)
+See the dedicated guides:

 Next Steps